duarteguilherme/congressbr/README.md

 ## 🇧🇷 congressbr

 congressbr is a package for extracting data from the APIs of the Brazilian Federal Senate and Chamber of Deputies, respectively.
+You can read a paper about it in the Latin American Research Review [here](https://larrlasa.org/articles/10.25222/larr.447/).

 ### Installation